remko/ampersandjs-dash-generator/README.md

 If you are just interested in installing the docset (and not in building it yourself), just [click here to install the docset](http://cdn.el-tramo.be/dash/Ampersand.js.html).
+This docset is bundled as a user contribution with Dash, which is updated regularly, but the link above will always get you the latest version.

 ## Installation